struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 | Component   Load Type                                                                             | Picklist       | Modal     Redirect                                              |                                                                                                                                  |              |
 | Record   Id Holder Attribute                                                                      | String         |                                                                 |                                                                                                                                  |              |

-1. Confirm box always example
+1. Always Confirm box example
-Let\`s say on click of 'Create Sales Order' button on Account Record we want always show a confirm box with 'Are you Sure you want to really place new sales order?' message with Yes/No buttons, -- If user clicks Yes then redirect to 'newSalesOrderWizard.cmp'.
+- Let\`s say on click of 'Create Sales Order' button on Account Record we want always show a confirm box with 'Are you Sure you want to really place new sales order?' message with Yes/No buttons, -- If user clicks Yes then redirect to 'newSalesOrderWizard.cmp'.
    -- If clicks No then close the confirm modal.
 2. Conditional Confirm box example